 Please also refer to our general air travel page for information on aviation safety and security.

 When you are in Laos, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
 If you are arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.
 Research local laws before travelling.

 Information on what Australian consular officers can and cannot do to help Australians in trouble overseas is available from the Consular Services Charter.

 Non-marital sexual relationships and co-habitation between Lao citizens and foreigners are not permitted under Lao law.
-Permission for marriage or engagement to a Lao citizen must be granted by the Lao authorities.
+Whether in Laos or in a third country, permission for marriage or engagement to a Lao citizen must be granted by the Lao authorities - both individuals must seek permission.
 Penalties for failing to register a relationship include fines and imprisonment.

 Photographing or visiting military sites is prohibited and may result in arrest or detention.